 If your company is like most, its success depends upon the efforts of its best people.
 That is why it is essential to hire and retain talented, hard-working executives who can help your business prosper and grow.
-Competitive compensation and benefit programs are a fundamental component to attracting these professionals and retaining them for the future success of the business.
+Competitive compensation, benefit programs and executive bonus plan are a fundamental component to attracting these professionals and retaining them for the future success of the business.

 Many executives feel retirement savings programs are one of the most valuable benefits a company can provide.
 However, few small to mid-sized businesses offer retirement savings programs specifically for executives.

 Executives are interested in supplementing their retirement savings because they are facing a looming retirement income problem on multiple fronts.
 Higher-earning employees may find limitations in the amount they are allowed to defer to a defined contribution plan, such as a 401(k).
 In addition, they face “compensation discrimination.”
 This refers to the fact that Social Security replaces a lower percentage of your pre-retirement income as you earn more.

 Why aren’t business owners offering executives more ways to supplement their retirement plans?
 Many business owners think programs to do so are either too expensive or too difficult to administer.

 There is an easy and effective way to provide executives with the benefits they want.
 It is called an Executive Bonus Plan.
 An Executive Bonus Plan is a fringe benefit, funded with life insurance, given to a select group of key employees and/or business owners.
 In addition to providing protection to the executive’s family during their working years, an Executive Bonus Plan funded with whole life insurance can provide tax-advantaged supplemental retirement income.

 Executive Bonus Plans are relatively simple to set up and administer, and can accommodate almost any budget.
 They give small to mid-sized companies the ability to attract and retain valuable executives by helping provide the additional benefits they seek.